About FARM ES

 FARM ES estimates farm-level greenhouse gas (GHG) emissions and energy intensity.
 It uses a scientific, peer-reviewed model based on IPCC Tier 2 methods and life cycle assessment (LCA) research.
 Input data includes milk production records, herd data, rations, manure management, and energy use.
 The results are pounds of carbon dioxide (CO2) equivalent per pound of fat and protein corrected milk (FPCM).
 FPCM normalizes milk to the same scale, so that farms can track their results consistently even if milk output changes year to year.
 With each FARM ES evaluation, farmers and cooperatives can assess change over time, identify areas of operational improvement, and report best practices to corporate customers.

-No. FARM Program Participants can voluntary elect to enroll in FARM ES.
+No. FARM Program Participants can voluntarily elect to enroll in FARM ES.
 It is separate from FARM Animal Care.

 FARM ES is open to any FARM Program Participant.
 Email firstname.lastname@example.org to request a Participation Form and additional instructions.